 iOS 17.4: New update brings big changes

-With iOS 17.4, we can expect not only a pure update of the operating system but also an adaptation to the regulatory requirements of the European Union.
-The first beta version of iOS 17.4 is expected this week, but it remains unclear whether the app-related changes will be accessible immediately or saved for later beta versions.
-The main change concerns support for third-party app stores and sideloading of apps for users in EU countries such as Austria, Belgium, Italy, France, Germany, the Netherlands, Spain, Sweden and others.
-This means that iPhone users in these countries will be able to install apps outside of the Apple App Store in the future.
-It is important to note that Apple has vehemently opposed the Digital Markets Act and sideloading of apps in recent years.
-The Pursue argued that this would compromise the iPhone's security and privacy initiatives.
+With iOS 17.4, we can expect not only a simple operating system update but also an adaptation to the regulatory requirements of the European Union.
+The first beta version of iOS 17.4 is expected this week, but it remains unclear whether the app-related changes will be available immediately or reserved for later beta versions.
+The most significant change concerns support for third-party app stores and sideloading apps for users in EU countries such as Austria, Belgium, Italy, France, Germany, the Netherlands, Spain, Sweden, and others.
+This means that iPhone users in these countries will be able to install apps from outside the Apple App Store.
+It's important to note that Apple has vehemently opposed the Digital Markets Act and the sideloading of apps in recent years.
+The company argued that this would compromise the security and privacy initiatives of the iPhone.

 Adjustments are due to pressure from regulators